olivierh59500/NetChk/README.md

 NetChk
 ======

-*Please note that this is for a project that I am working on.
-Expect many errors and constant changes if you decide to mess with this*
+**Please note that this is for a project that I am working on.
+Expect many errors and constant changes if you decide to mess with this**

-Python script to quickly scan and profile joined network
+Python script to quickly scan and profile joined network.

+This script can also determine the vendor of a MAC address through public API using the requests library

 Dependencies:
 netifaces
 netaddr
 iptools
 libnmap
+requests

 You can install these dependencies using pip: